jovi345/C242-PS195/README.md

 Bangkit Capstone Team ID: C242-PS195

 ## Description
 Creating REST APIs and deploying to Google Cloud Platform by using Cloud Run for the API Services and Google Compute Engine for installing MySQL.
-We use compute Engine for database because it os more cost effective.
+We use compute Engine for database because it is more cost effective.
 In making the REST APIs we use Python using the Flask Framework and for responses using JSON format.

 ## API Documentation